On 2nd February 2022 we learnt that Bristol Airport were successful in its appeal to expand. The fight continues.

 In 2019, Bristol Airport submitted plans to expand from 10 to 12 million passengers per year, with an extra 23,800 flights including 4,000 night flights.

-To access the latest information on the Bristol Airport Inquiry starting on 20th July please go to our updates page.
+To access the latest information following the Bristol Airport Inquiry result please go to our updates page.

 ✈️ 23,800 flights and two million passengers a year